The Velvet Underground: Live at Max's, Squeeze & Final VU shows (1970–1973)

-Despite the negative reviews of the album upon its initial release, in recent years the album has been revisited by both critics and musicians with more sympathetic and favorable reviews.
-In 2011 music writer Steven Shehori included Squeeze in his "Criminally Overlooked Albums" series for The Huffington Post, and in a lengthy review of the album, offered the following positive assessment of Squeeze: "if you pluck it from the shackles of its murky back-story, Squeeze is nothing short of a quintessential listening experience."
+In later years the album was revisited by both critics and musicians with more favorable reviews.
+In 2011 music writer Steven Shehori included Squeeze in his "Criminally Overlooked Albums" series for The Huffington Post, and in a lengthy review, offered the following assessment: "if you pluck it from the shackles of its murky back-story, Squeeze is nothing short of a quintessential listening experience."
 The UK band Squeeze took their name from its title according to band member Chris Difford, who offered the following opinion of the album in a 2012 interview: "It's an odd record, but the name came from that, definitely. ...
 In a retrospective way I really enjoy it.
 It has kind of a naivety about it."

-Although Yule had put an end to the Velvet Underground in late 1972, a band with him, Billy Yule, George Kay and guitarist Don Silverman (later known as Noor Khan) was incorrectly billed as the Velvet Underground for two shows in Boston and Long Island.
+Although Yule had put an end to the Velvet Underground in late 1972, a band with him, Billy Yule, George Kay and guitarist Don Silverman (later known as Noor Khan) was billed as the Velvet Underground for two shows in Boston and Long Island.
 The band members objected to the billing (instigated by their tour manager); according to Yule, the promoter was not supposed to bill the band as the Velvet Underground.
-In late May 1973, the band and the tour manager parted ways, thus bringing the Velvet Underground to an end until the classic line-up of Reed, Tucker, Morrison and Cale reunited in the 1990s.
+In late May 1973, the band and the tour manager parted ways, thus bringing the Velvet Underground to an end until the line-up of Reed, Tucker, Morrison and Cale reunited in the 1990s.